Thank you for your interest in Kepler's Literary Foundation and for thinking of us for your literary event.

 Kepler's Literary Foundation is being modeled after successful arts and culture organizations like City Arts & Lectures, Commonwealth Club, and World Affairs Council.

-Our primary venues are the newly renovated Kepler’s Bookstore (up to 300 people), Menlo-Atherton Center for Performing Arts (300-500 people), the historic Fox Theatre in Redwood City (500-1,400 people), the Palo Alto Jewish Community Center (400), and the San Jose Performing Arts Center (1,500 – 2,600 people).
+Our primary venues are the newly renovated Kepler’s Bookstore (up to 300 people), Menlo-Atherton Center for Performing Arts (300-500 people), the historic Fox Theatre in Redwood City (500-1,400 people), and the San Mateo Performing Arts Center (1,500 people).
 We only use venues with great ambience and state-of-the-art A/V systems.

 Guidelines for proposing an event